 The Great Green Wall should create a system of hedges 15 kilometres wide and will bring a lot of benefits:

-- Protecting the arable land from wind and erosion,
+- Protecting the arable land from wind and erosion.

-- Building a filter retaining the dust,
+- Building a filter retaining the dust.

-- Supplying nutrients in almost dead soil,
+- Supplying nutrients in almost dead soil.

-- Increasing humidity and rain due thanks to the evapotranspiration of planted trees
+- Increasing humidity and rain due thanks to the evapotranspiration of planted trees.

 - Creating a reserve of quality fodder for livestock because grass grows best in the shade of trees.

 Thanks to the French support and the additional funds, the project may be accelerated.
-Macron confirmed on Monday France’s commitment to the Sahel zone.
+On Monday, Macron confirmed France’s commitment to the Sahel zone.
 “In terms of security and viability, France is very involved in this region.
 We must strengthen this initiative for the benefit of the eleven countries concerned,“ Macron said in Paris.

 After the French announcement, Akinwumi Adesina, president of the African Development Bank (AfDB), declared to support personally the Great Green Wall.
 The AfDB intends to mobilize 6,5 billion dollars in the next five years.